antoni909/README.md/CF201/class-01.md

         -   Introduction
         -   JS Chapter 1: “The ABC of Programming” (pp.11-52)

-## To Summarize the information I will create a quiz for each chapter and provide an outline of what information I deemed most important during the reading.
+## To Summarize the information I will create a quiz for each chapter and provide an outline of what information I deemed most important during the reading

-## HTML Chapter 1
+## HTML Chapter 1: Structure

 ## Summary Type: Paraphrasing Chapters

 ### HTML describes the structure of pages by using containers called Elements that store content.
 Elements and tags have attributes that provide additional information about the contents of said Element.
 HTML stands for Hypertext Markup Language and it allows you to annotate the document.
 Elements are composed of an opening tage + content + closing tag.
 Attributes are added inside the opening tag and provide extra information about an element.
 An attribute consists of a name and a value.
-The name addresses the type of extra informaiton you are supplying and the value refers to the information or setting for the attribute.
+The name addresses the type of extra informaiton you are supplying and the value refers to the information or setting for the attribute

     - Quiz Questions
         1. What does HTML stand for and what is a markup language?